dayjang/Project5_Othello_Players/README.md

 #### Step3: Compare the winning odds and computing time of each strategies

-#### Step4: Train a deep q-learning algorithm player.
+#### Step4: Train a deep q-learning algorithm player
-Apply Convolution Neural Network techniques to q-functions.
+Apply Convolution Neural Network techniques to q-functions (Ongoing process...)
-(Ongoing process...)